Your 7-step Guide to Roof Care and Maintenance

 species of algae don’t cause damage to your roof and usually is best left alone.

-3. Keep trees near your home trimmed
+3. Keep trees near your home and around your roof trimmed

 Another critical step to ensure that water doesn’t get trapped on your roof.
 Leaves and falling